 Right of access

-You can obtain a copy, subject to exemptions, of your personal data held by Head4Arts / Aneurin Leisure.
-A copy of the application form is available on the Trust’s website.
+You can obtain a copy, subject to exemptions, of your personal data held by Head4Arts.
+The application process is confirmed on Blaenau Gwent County Borough Council’s website.

 - The purposes of and legal basis for the processing

 - The recipients to whom the personal data has been disclosed